 - Pom Beanie

 Your backpack is your lifeline while winter hiking as it holds everything you need.
-Depending on what trail I’m doing and how long I plan to be out there for – what I carry in my pack differs from hike to hike.
 One thing that’s a non-negotiable is carrying the 10 essentials.
 These are the 10 essentials items you must always have with you, no matter how long you plan to be out, no matter the season.

 - Navigation (map, compass, altimeter, GPS device etc. I love my Garmin Pro Solar Fenix 6S and Garmin inReach Mini)